Purpose of this statement

 The period for which we keep your information depends on the purpose for which your information was collected and the use.
 We will not keep your personal information for longer than necessary for those purposes or for any other legal requirements.

 We review all data retention periods every two years.
 Data collected for accounts purposes are kept for seven years plus an additional period of six months.
 You can request your data to be forgotten and we will delete all your data other than anything we have to retain for legal reasons.
 Your email is required for access to the App and so deleting this data will mean you can no longer access this resource.

-Keeping your personal information up to date
+Keeping your personal information up to date and subject access requests

 If you do not want to receive information from us, please get in touch with us and we will change your preferences: info@ cambridgetraining.org